What AppDeploy does

 Using AppDeploy does not lock your code into a proprietary platform.

-You can access and export your application source code, including prior versions produced through the chat workflow.
 If you want to move the code to another environment later, you can.

 How AppDeploy relates to chat-native deployment